 No person shall participate in his/her own evaluation; or that of any other person to whom he/she has a relationship by blood or marriage, or cohabitation, or with whom he/she is engaged in adversarial litigation or proceedings.
 No person shall participate in the evaluation of any person with whom he/she has joined in a business relationship or nature which would reasonably be presumed to preclude objective application of professional judgment.
-Allegations of conflict of interest will be filed with the UFA-Administration Committee within 25 working days of discovering such a conflict.
-That committee will make a recommendation to the Administration.
+Allegations of conflict of interest will be filed with the UFA-Administration Committee within ten (10) working days of discovering such a conflict.
+That committee will make a recommendation as to whether a conflict exists and a remedy\to the Administration.
 The Administration will determine if a conflict of interest exists.
 The failure to timely file an allegation of conflict of interest shall prevent the later allegation of a conflict of interest during the academic year.

-10.320 ABSENCE OF STUDENT EVALUATION COMMITTEE PARTICIPATION
+10.320 GRIEVING THE EVALUATION PROCESS